How to use Time Machine on Mac for backup and restore tasks

 Setting Time Machine up is really simple.
 Here’s how:

 That’s all you need to do.
-Once you complete these steps.
-Time Machine will begin creating a backup to the disk you’ve designated on a schedule.
-Unfortunately, you’re unable to manage this schedule yourself.
+Once you complete these steps, Time Machine will begin creating a backup to the disk you’ve designated on a schedule.

 How to use Time Machine with an Apple AirPort Time Capsule

 Apple used to make routers, and one of their best was the AirPort Time Capsule.
-You can still find Time Capsules for sale, and if you can source one, we highly recommend it.
-Not only are they excellent routers, the AirPort Time Capsule works perfectly with Time Machine.
+Not only were they excellent routers, but the AirPort Time Capsule worked perfectly with Time Machine.
+If you still using it, you can try this method.

 The Time Capsule has a one or two-terabyte hard drive inside it, making it both a router and external drive for Time Machine backups.
-As you see in the screenshot above, our Time Machine is backing up to a Time Capsule.
+As you see in the screenshot below, Time Machine is backing up to a Time Capsule.

 All you have to do is to set up your AirPort Time Capsule as the main router for your network and make sure your Mac is connecting to the network the AirPort is on.
 Then, choose the AirPort Time Capsule as the external drive you want to save backups to.